Last updated on July 1st, 2021 at 05:38 am

 6. Camp with friend and/or relatives.

 If you prefer to camp or travel alone, you might regret it if you are camping on a budget in Australia.
 Camping with family and friends will not just help you with costs (for food, drinks, fuel, accommodation, etc.), but will also make your trip remarkable.
+You and your friends can also find a collection of genuine army boots online as they are excellent for roughing it out during camping.

 Keep in mind that great places make the trip worthwhile, but a great companion will make it something to remember.